kkoudev/static-site-starter-kit/README.md

 #### image-set-rs (for CSS)

-Cachebuster image-set urls for CSS
+Cachebuster image-set urls for CSS.
 This use insted of `image-set` function.

 * Example